ondrejduchon/TreeChopper/README.md

 #### Add new wood or axe
 There should be no need to add a supported wood or axe type.
 If another mod has an axe, as long as it implements `AxeItem` it is supported.
 The same goes for wood.
 As long as the tree uses `BlockTags.LOGS` then it is supported.
+Finally, leaves will work if they use `MaterialColor.FOLIAGE`.

 ---
 Works with Minecraft 1.16.2